 The Authority has an agreement with the Railroad for capital maintenance.
 Capital maintenance is based on an annual capital plan agreed upon by the Authority and the Railroad.
 This portion of the agreement is billed by the Railroad to the Authority.
-The agreement is adjusted annually for inflation based on an index provided by the American Association of Public Railroads and averages approximately \$802,000 per year.
-As of June 30, 2020, the commitment for capital maintenance services to be performed by Pan Am Railways resulting from prior years and 2019 agreements was \$610,896.
+The agreement is adjusted annually for inflation based on an index provided by the American Association of Public Railroads and averages approximately \$840,000 per year.
+As of June 30, 2021, capital maintenance services performed by Pan Am Railways was \$860,416.